Five Sisters Zoo is a fabulous attraction which offers fun for all the family. Take a visit to the wild side in the heart of West Lothian.

 There’s lion's, lemurs and lynx, bears, meerkats and monkeys, parrots and porcupines, bat earred foxes, bunnies, reindeers and raccoons to name but a few, all adding up to an exciting, educational and great value visit for all the family.
 There’s keeper talks and feeding sessions throughout the day and if you fancy getting up close, why not join in with one of our 3 daily handling sessions with snakes, bearded dragons, tortoises, hedgehogs and giant African land snails.
 A definite favourite are the ring tailed lemur feeding sessions, where you are able to hand feed these amazing and gentle creatures.
 Kids also love the hands on half day zoo keeper experiences (these must be booked in advance).

-The Zoo has recently welcomed two Artic Wolves from Hungary - Luna and Aria - with a large new enclosure and they are thriving.
+The Zoo also has two Artic Wolves from Hungary - Luna and Aria - who are thriving in their large enclosure.

 School and special interest groups are also welcomed or the Zoo Keepers can visit your school with a selection of animals with talks being tailored to suit the curriculum for excellence topic.

-The Zoo also offers a cafe, a large picnic area, a gift shop and a large indoor/outdoor play area.
+The Zoo also offers an additional Brown Bear Cafe, a large picnic area, a gift shop and a large indoor/outdoor play area.

 Find out more about our group offers here